JiaweiChenC/Robot-evolving/README.md

 To run the algorithm with serial implemention:
 1. enter algorithm/cpu
-2. $make evolution
+2. $ make evolution
-3. $./evolution
+3. $ ./evolution

 To run the OpenGL simulator
 1. Install glm library